 Habibi is the first feature film by writer, director, and producer Susan Youssef.

-She is number 25 on the '100 Most Powerful Arab Women' list by Arabian Business and has been named one of “25 New Faces” to watch for by Filmmaker Magazine.
+She is a Fox Studios Directing Fellow.
+Susan is number 25 on the '100 Most Powerful Arab Women' list by Arabian Business and has been named one of “25 New Faces” to watch for by Filmmaker Magazine.
 Her five shorts have screened at venues such as Sundance Film Festival and Museum of Modern Art (NY), and have been acquired for distribution by Video Data Bank, Third World Newsreel, and Canadian Filmmakers Distribution Centre.

 Habibi won Best Film, FIPRESCI Prize, Best Actress, and Best Editor at the